centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 - automatic *(--automatic or -a)*: The installation will be done automatically from the values set in the file `/etc/centreon-studio/vars.sh`

-If it’ is your first installation, we advise you to use the standard mode (interactive) and choose **No** when asked for advanced installation mode:
+If it is your first installation, we advise you to use the standard mode (interactive) and choose **No** when asked for advanced installation mode:

 ```shell